GabriellaPenev/colour-capsule/README.md

 - Display all created colour capsules in list form on the page, stored with Firebase
 - Ability to select any colour stored in a colour capsule to use on the HTML Canvas
 - Ability to change the opacity and thickness of the paint on canvas
-- Ability to erase, reset, or download the drawing as a PNG image to the user's computer
+- Ability to erase, reset, or download the drawing as a PNG image file to the user's computer
 - Responsive down to 320px / mobile friendly design

 ## Technologies Used